inasafe/inasafe-doc/docs/source/tutorial-docs/tutorial.rst

 * install a plugin in QGIS and understand its usage for spatial analysis
 * understand what are hazard and exposure data and how they can be used to estimate impacts
-* learn how to prepare the data to be able to use it in InaSAFE
+* learn how to prepare the data to be able to use it in |project_name|
 * perform a risk scenario using flood and earthquake data
 * analyze estimated impact of the example scenarios
 * learn how to print and save the result of the simulation